Sites of special scientific interest: public body responsibilities

 - the amount of advice you require from Natural England and how complex your proposal is

 - whether or not a Natural England adviser needs to visit your site

 If you want advice to reduce damage to protected sites or species, you’ll pay £110 per hour.

 - £500 per adviser for a 90 minute meeting at your office or site, a Natural England office or via conference call

 - £110 per hour per adviser for each additional hour

-If an adviser needs to travel to your office or development site you’ll pay adviser’s:
+If you want an adviser to travel to your site, you’ll pay the adviser’s:

 - travel costs at 45p per mile

 - public transport, tolls and expenses over and above the mileage at cost

 - travel time as part of the hourly rate